 The Chase Freedom Unlimited® card takes the cake for no-frills, straightforward spending.
 Earning 1.5% cash back on all purchases means you have a lot of potential to rack up rewards.
 So whether you’re lumping together a bunch of gifts or hunting for one huge score, you’ve got plenty of incentive to add this card to your wallet.
 Plus, the no-annual-fee enrollment and $150 bonus for spending $500 in the first three months make it a no-brainer for Black Friday shoppers.

 Best for travel deals

 While Black Friday is typically characterized by the in-store madness, plenty of online travel sites reserve their steepest markdowns for the holidays.
-The Capital One® Venture® Rewards Credit Card can help you double down on the discounts, boasting a 50,000-mile bonus once you spend $3,000 within three months of opening your account, plus 2X miles per dollar for every purchase.
+The Capital One® Venture® Rewards Credit Card can help you double down on the discounts, boasting a 50,000-mile bonus once you spend $3,000 within three months of opening your account.
+Plus, earn 2X miles per dollar for every purchase and 10X miles on thousands of hotels through January 2020.
 If you’re thinking about booking a trip, a card like this can help you save even more than what the airlines and hotels are advertising.

 Best for impulse buys

 While we can’t completely condone them, impulse buys are a simple fact of Black Friday.
 Once you’re in the door, the consumer mindset takes hold.
 And another simple cash back card like the Capital One® Quicksilver® Card is a surefire bet for the odds and ends you didn’t know you came for, but just can’t leave without.
 Earning 1.5% cash back on everything (plus no annual fee) spares you the mental mathematics and guarantees easy rewards for your spending.